 Let me tell you how powerful blessings from a pure heart can be.
 The world fosters selfishness–it takes for its own gain.
 Women, starving for the true Father’s blessing, try to catch the attention of men.
 They long to know that they are beautiful and valuable, and more than just eye candy.
 The world can never give them what their heart longs for.
 All the flattery of the world can never fill the place that only God can fill.

-So when you see that beautiful woman in any walk of life, that sister, that daughter, that pretty checker at the store, that “ugly” checker at the store, think about this: maybe she really needs to know that she’s beautiful and treasured by God.
+So when you see that beautiful woman in any walk of life, that sister, that daughter, that checker at the store, think about this: maybe she really needs to know that she’s beautiful and treasured by God.

-And men, if we had a pure heart, maybe we’d even be in a position not to run from the fact that we recognize that someone is beautiful.
+And men, if we had a pure heart, maybe we’d even be in a position not to run from the fact that we recognize someone’s beauty.
 And maybe we, with our Father’s heart, could actually be in a position to bless and build her up in a way that has zero lust in it, that validates and heals her beauty wounds without any sleaze, slime, or backhanded flirting motives.

 Men, if we don’t, who will?
 If we don’t raise up Christian men with pure hearts, we’ve left that woman to the world, the wolves, and her own wounds.
 Then tomorrow, maybe the dress gets shorter.
 And the day after that, maybe the blouse loses a button.
 Then on it goes until she starts to get the attention of men–but not the blessing of a father.